Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Place all okay?"

 "Yeah.
-Caretaker kept it good for us...We thought we might redecorate while we’re here."
+Caretaker kept it good for us...
+We thought we might redecorate while we’re here."

 "A lick of paint wouldn’t go wrong," Kevin agreed.
 The house had good sturdy wood siding, but it had gone a *long* time since it last saw a paintbrush.
 Some of those irregular curled patches of color looked like they might come loose in a stiff breeze.
 Mister Williams had asked him to talk about a few security additions too, but right now didn’t really seem like the time.